ziyezhu92/seainfo6150/assignments/week-3.md

 ## use the component
 In src/App.js, import and use the functional component so that it is displayed on the main app page (http://localhost:3000).
 Don't forget to pass the marked-up text of the article as the component's children prop (enclosed by the Article.js open and closing tag).

+## send me an email!
+Send me an email with a link to your github repo